egtogamat/hotspot-manufacturers/applications/innodev.md

 In order to mitigate the scarcity of the ECC608 chips the board is designed to accommodate 2 different ECC chips from 2 different manufacturers.
 The software contains drivers for both chips.

-The firmware is locked-down to the serial number of the raspberry-pi and to the ECC encryption key.
-In case of failure of the raspberry pi compute module the gateway will have to be sent in for service to generate new encryption keys.

-Filesystem and data are encrypted (AES-256).
-The communication channels are encrypted using OpenSSL.
 Tampering attempts will be detected by measuring the right cooling liquid level and temperature of those 3 sensors.